mwgribben/abc-of-chairmanship/9_committees.markdown

 ### Considering a draft report

 the draft report should be circulated to members in advance of the meeting, and each paragraph discussed in turn.
 Members will make suggestions about improvements in the drafting, although where there are contentious sections it may be necessary to take a formal vote.
-Finally, the Chairman will put a formal motion: ‘*That this draft report (or the report as amended if any amendments have been made) be adopted as the report of this working party*’.
+Finally, the Chair will put a formal motion: ‘*That this draft report (or the report as amended if any amendments have been made) be adopted as the report of this working party*’.

-After this motion has been carried, the report is signed by the chairman, and is then ready for presentation to the parent body.
+After this motion has been carried, the report is signed by the chair, and is then ready for presentation to the parent body.

 ### Rival draft reports

-Any member of a working party may draft a report independently of the chairman and secretary and submit it to the working party.
+Any member of a working party may draft a report independently of the chair and secretary and submit it to the working party.
 It should usually be possible to arrange a compromise and dovetail the two reports into one.
-But if not, the reports must be treated as rivals, and a motion may be moved: ‘*That the general policy of the report of the chairman and secretary be accepted.*’
+But if not, the reports must be treated as rivals, and a motion may be moved: ‘*That the general policy of the report of the chair and secretary be accepted.*’

 This means in effect that the report referred to shall be the one to stand for further consideration by the working party.
-The author of the rival draft would probably move an amendment to delete the words ‘chairman and secretary’ from the motions, and insert his name.
+The author of the rival draft would probably move an amendment to delete the words ‘chair and secretary’ from the motions, and insert their name.
 Discussion may be allowed on the motion or amendment, after which the vote is taken.
 The report which is rejected then disappears from consideration, after which the successful draft report is considered in detail as described above.

 ### Minority report